16th Guards Rifle Division: Minsk Offensive

-By now the 36th Corps was 35 to 40 km in the rear of the rest of 11th Guards Army and it spent the next few days catching up.
-The STAVKA directed 3rd Belorussian Front to make the main attack in the direction of Minsk with 11th Guards, 31st and 5th Guards Tank Armies.
-On June 29, the main body of 11th Guards advanced 30 km, closing to within 22 to 28 km of the Berezina while 36th Corps covered up to 40 km pursuing rapidly retreating German forces.
+By now, the 36th Corps was 35 to 40 km in the rear of the rest of the 11th Guards Army, and it spent the next few days catching up.
+The STAVKA directed the 3rd Belorussian Front to make the main attack in the direction of Minsk with the 11th Guards and the 31st and 5th Guards Tank Armies.
+On June 29, the main body of the 11th Guards advanced 30 km, closing to within 22 to 28 km of the Berezina, while the 36th Corps covered up to 40 km pursuing rapidly retreating German forces.
 The Army advanced decisively across the river on July 1, throwing the defenders 25 to 30 km to the west.
-By the end of the next day the entire 11th Guards had consolidated along a line from Lishitsy to Logoisk to Sarnatsk to Smolevichi.
+By the end of the next day, the entire 11th Guards had consolidated along a line from Lishitsy to Logoisk to Sarnatsk to Smolevichi.
 Minsk was liberated on the morning of July 3, primarily by units of 31st Army.
-On the same day 11th Guards advanced 30 to 35 km and took Radashkovichy.
+On the same day, 11th Guards advanced 30 to 35 km and took Radashkovichy.

 Vilnius–Kaunas Offensive

-On July 5, after liberating Molodechno, the main forces of 11th Guards Army pushed on towards the Neman (Berezina) River which they reached and crossed the next day before running into the German defenses of the "East Wall" and being halted.
+On July 5, after liberating Molodechno, the main forces of the 11th Guards Army pushed on towards the Neman River, which they reached and crossed the next day before running into the German defenses of the "East Wall" and being halted.
 This line was cracked by a deliberate attack beginning at midday on July 7, despite German tank ambushes and heavy counterattacks.
 On July 8, the leading units of the Army advanced another 25 to 30 km and by now were approaching Vilnius, which held a garrison of about 15,000 men.
-While the battle for this city went on until the 13th forward detachments of 5th Guards Tank reached the Neman River, followed by the left flank and center forces of the Front.
+While the battle for this city went on until the 13th, forward detachments of the 5th Guards Tank reached the Neman River, followed by the left flank and center forces of the Front.
 The 11th Guards faced the relatively fresh 131st Infantry Division in the Rudiskes area.

-By the end of July 15, the Army, in cooperation with 5th Army, had seized a bridgehead 28 km long and 2 to 6 km deep, while it also was maintaining a second bridgehead up to 6 km deep.
+By the end of July 15, the Army, in cooperation with the 5th Army, had seized a bridgehead 28 km long and 2 to 6 km deep, while it also was maintaining a second bridgehead up to 6 km deep.
 These continued to expand in fighting through to the 20th while repelling German counterattacks, at which point the Front went over to a temporary defense.
 A further advance began on July 29, which gained 10–15 km.
-Kaunas was taken by 5th Army on August 1, and German forces continued falling back to the west.
-By now the 16th Guards had only two companies in each rifle battalion, and each company averaged 25–30 men; in addition the 44th Guards Artillery was lagging behind.
+Kaunas was taken by the 5th Army on August 1, and German forces continued falling back to the west.
+By now, the 16th Guards had only two companies in each rifle battalion, and each company averaged 25–30 men.
+In addition, the 44th Guards Artillery was lagging behind.
 On August 12, the division was awarded the Order of Suvorov, 2nd Degree, for its part in the forcing of the Neman.
-On the 20th, General Ryzhikov handed his command to Major General Georgii Andrianovich Vasilev, but returned to his post on September 4.
+On the 20th, General Ryzhikov handed his command to Major General Georgy Andrianovich Vasilev, but returned to his post on September 4.